Laws & FAQ’s on Homeschooling

 The Colorado Homeschool Law “In A Nutshell”

-Okay great … now what does all that legalese actually mean?
+Okay, now that you’re done reading that … geez Louise, what does all that legalese actually mean?

 National Home Education Legal Defense (NHELD)